apugachev/MyUniver/README.md

 For the server requests there were used methods of [OkHttp client](http://square.github.io/okhttp/) for Android and Java.

-### Writing to the server
+### Saving to the server

-Writing to the server is performed as follows.
-There is formed a string with the data which must be written.
+Saving to the server is performed as follows.
+A string with the necessary information is created.
+Then this string is saved to the server.

 For example: